Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Without his clout, the mountain that Allied Extrasolar Command had to climb would have been much steeper and higher.

-*"I think we need to put our money where our mouth is,"* he said firmly. *"We were hinting this whole time that whichever side decided to break the ceasefire would answer to us… well, the Celzi have broken the ceasefire.
+*"I think we need to put our money where our mouth is,"* he said firmly. *"We were hinting this whole time that whichever side decided to break the ceasefire would answer to us... well, the Celzi have broken the ceasefire.
 I don’t think we can afford to have a reputation for bluffing on an empty hand."*

 Tremblay nodded.
 "Agreed.
 But we can’t afford to be the Dominion’s plaything either."

 "Fortunately," Admiral Knight interjected from his usual spot in a chair next to Tremblay’s desk, "We can probably have our cake and eat it.
-Neither side is any good at concealing their movements and we’ve identified a target of opportunity… This fellow."
+Neither side is any good at concealing their movements and we’ve identified a target of opportunity...
+This fellow."

 Sartori scrutinized the file as it was called up. *"Trez Ekrat.
 What is he, a Celzi general?"*

 "The equivalent.
 And he’s exposed.
 Last week the Alliance annexed an agricultural colony in the border territory.
 The colonists have been fighting back and so this Ekrat chap committed a few more of his troop carriers to the fight, along with their escorts.
-He’s badly overextended himself and now his command post in, erm… *this* system…"
+He’s badly overextended himself and now his command post in, erm... *this* system..."

 Tremblay stifled a chuckle.
 No wonder Knight hadn’t tried to pronounce the star’s name, even the pronunciation guide in parentheses next to its name was a mouth-mangler.